International Clinical Observership Program Gastrointestinal Division

-The Ruesch Center for the Cure of Gastrointestinal Cancer at the Lombardi Comprehensive Cancer Center in Washington DC offers a medical observership program, designed for practicing physicians interested in gaining in depth knowledge of the treatment of gastrointestinal cancer, research, program building and patient care.
+The Ruesch Center for the Cure of Gastrointestinal Cancer at the Lombardi Comprehensive Cancer Center in Washington DC offers a medical observership program, designed for junior to mid-career physicians interested in gaining in depth knowledge of the treatment of gastrointestinal cancer, research, program building and patient care.
 The observership is a participant-tailored exchange program in which the observer accompanies the medical staff through their daily hospital and academic routines, sharing experiences with doctors, residents, research staff and students.
 The observership program offers a unique opportunity to expand the experience of members of the medical field in GI Cancer research and care in the United States.
 This program is not for academic credit.

 Participants may tailor their time and experience according to their needs and focus.
 Typically, participants spend from one week to one month rotating among the various areas of focus.
 Participants will be able to observe the clinical care of our gastrointestinal cancer patients in all aspects of the multidisciplinary care provided by departments throughout the hospital including surgery, gastroenterology, radiation oncology, pathology, biobanking, molecular profiling, and patient advocacy.
 While the program focusses on observations in the gastrointestinal field with emphasis on gastrointestinal cancer, we strive to tailor the program to the specific wishes of each participant.
 Presence and participation in lectures, grand rounds and other related events is expected of all participants.
 At all times the international visiting physician is under the supervision of the hematology/ oncology director and residents/physicians in the service that is observed.
 The observership is strictly an observership; no hands on privileges are granted to actively participate in the clinical treatment of patients or to assist in any medical procedures, test or surgeries.